Viscoelastic response and anisotropic hydrodynamics in Weyl semimetals

-This divergence originates from the flux of the Berry curvature at $k \rightarrow \infty$~\footnote{In lattice models, the flux of the Berry curvature through the whole Brillouin zone should vanish.
-This is not the case for the two-band model given in Eq.~(\ref{Kubo-Weyl-two-band-H-def}).}.
+This linear divergence in the above expression originates from the flux of the Berry curvature at $k \rightarrow \infty$.
+This is a peculiarity of the model at hand, Eq.~(\ref{Kubo-Weyl-two-band-H-def}), and is absent in lattice models, where the flux through the whole Brillouin zone vanishes.
 The following subtraction: